openminted/omtd-standalone-setup/README.md

 If the script completes without errors, you must have a galaxy installation on `/srv/galaxy`.
 Check `service galaxy status` to see if galaxy runs.
 You can even run it explicitely with `/srv/galaxy/run.sh`.

 ## Make your Galaxy accessible
-Galaxy will be reachable through localhost:8080 but it is common practice to run it behind a reverse proxy.
-In order to do this, on the machine running galaxy e.g., for apache2:
+Galaxy will be reachable through localhost:8080 (executor) and localhost:8081 (editor) but it is common practice to run it behind a reverse proxy.
+In order to do this, on the machine running the galaxy deployments e.g., for apache2:
 ```
 $ sudo apt install apache2
 $ sudo a2enmod proxy proxy_http rewrite